Syllabus

 - Comparing samples & Correlations

-- Bayesian vs. Likelihood approaches
+- Maybe: Frequentist vs. Bayesian vs. Likelihood approaches

 - the fundamentals of any programming language, which will be relevant for any future programming languages you decide to learn